Brush Strokes for Acrylic Artists

 Painting with Acrylics

-Many of us have fun taking a brush loaded with paint and start coloring the blank spots on the surface.
+Many of us have fun taking a brush loaded with paint and start coloring the blank canvas with strokes of color.
 There comes a time when we want to better our painting style and want knowledge concerning how to move the brush to create special effects to bring the object or objects to life.